nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 Configuration operations can have rather large side effects on machine state.
 Sending signals to processes can result in files being changed on disk.
-Mounting a disks change entire branchs of directory trees.
+Mounting a disk changes an entire branch of a directory tree.
 Packages can drop off one or a million different files and will often execute arbitrary commands contained in 'pre' and 'post' scripts.
 Installing the Postfix package on an Ubuntu system will not only write the package contents to disk, but also create users and disable Exim before automatically starting the service.

-Throw in some resource notifications and random boolean checks and things get really interesting.
+Throw in some resource notifications and random boolean checks and things can get really interesting.

 <h2> Lies of the Legomen </h2>